 |Capitalism at work: economic devastation in Detroit|

 "In another discussion, participants acknowledged that relying on political and economic leaders to lead was a fruitless endeavor because they have forgotten the people they are supposed to represent.
 A “we have to do it ourselves” attitude permeated the conference in a recognition that representative democracy is in serious decline.
 Besides, they said, societal change usually occurs at the grassroots level—and rigid social class distinctions and hierarchies have no place in the new economy we are envisioning". [my italics]People in Detroit have realised an essential truth - that capitalism dis-empowers all of us.
 The system is designed to make us think that we need the super-managers and capitalists, that without them, we just couldn't survive.
-This system is designed to keep us in our place, and to keep them in the luxury that only they can afford.
+This system is designed to keep us in our place and to keep them in the luxury that only they can afford.
 But as a result of this crisis, in which whole communities have been abandoned, this myth has been busted, because more and more people are beginning to understand that 'they' need us but we really don't need them.

 But its not just in Detroit that this phenomenon is happening.
-All over the USA people are beginning to turns their backs on capitalism and the banks and find their own solutions by building their own economy.
+All over the USA people are beginning to turn their backs on capitalism and the banks and find their own solutions by building their own economy.
 According to Gar Alperovitz in his New York Times article entitled Worker Owners of America Unite:

 "Some 130 million Americans, for example, now participate in the ownership of co-op businesses and credit unions.
 More than 13 million Americans have become worker-owners of more than 11,000 employee-owned companies, six million more than belong to private-sector unions."The politicians and corporations who control our economy want us to believe that it can be restored, but only on their terms, and they are resorting to ever more desperate means to try and continue as if the great crash of 2008 never happened.
-In the process, through neoliberal austerity they are making the poorest pay for the crisis, but they're also beginning to scrape the bottom of the fossil fuels barrel with tar sands extraction and shale gas exploitation, both of which are environmentally destructive.
+In the process, through neoliberal austerity, they are making the poorest pay for the crisis, but they're also beginning to scrape the bottom of the fossil fuels barrel with tar sands extraction and shale gas exploitation, both of which are environmentally destructive.
 These are acts of desperation, meant to prop up a failed system which has run its course.

 Co-operatives create wealth and employment, they are rooted in communities, they do not downsize or outsource jobs overseas.
-They build strong local economies which are resilient in the face of climate change.
+They build strong local economies that are resilient in the face of climate change.
 Best of all, there are no fat-cat managers or owners to cream off the bulk of the wealth that is created.
-That does not mean we should ignore political parties, we need to support and help build parties like the Green Party in England and Wales which are supportive of this kind of economic development.
+That does not mean we should ignore political parties, we need to support and help build parties that are supportive of this kind of economic development.
 And we need to help to propel such parties, through the democratic process, into government.
-Then we can really get down to the business of re-building an economy that is truly our own.
+Then we can really get down to the business of rebuilding an economy that is truly our own.